 As a first approximation, we might say that meditation is a practice that trains or habituates the mind to operate, and/or to perceive the world, in some specific way.
 This in turn will have predictable consequences for how the regular meditator will respond to the world in everyday behavior and action.

 Meditation and the Threefold Division of Philosophy

-At the level of basic functioning, meditation trains the mind to take in (or to filter out) data from the world, and to follow certain chains of association or patterns of cognitive motion from one idea, or one bit of data, to another.
+At the level of basic functioning, meditation trains the mind to take in (or to filter out) data from the world, and to follow (or decline to follow) certain chains of association or patterns of cognitive motion from one idea, or one bit of data, to another.
 All of this belongs to the suite of cognitive and epistemic processes that the Hellenistic philosophers called “logic,” and which Sanskrit-speaking philosophers callpramāṇavāda, “the study of the instruments (or means) of knowing.”

 Meditative disciplines, whether implicitly or explicitly, also serve to reinforce or to undercut certain accounts or pictures of the world—whether that is the wide outer world, or what we might call our inner world, or our sense of self.
 All of this falls squarely into the Hellenistic category of “physics,” the broad study of external and human nature.
 In Sanskrit-language philosophy, this is the domain of prameyavāda, “the study of the objects of knowledge.”

 Finally, the consequences of these shifts in worldview and cognitive process will fit neatly into the Hellenistic notion of ethics: the ways that we respond, in thought, word, and deed, to both the outer world and our inner/mental world.

 And of course, different sorts of meditative practices will have predictably different results, at all three levels of logic, physics, and ethics.